kj3moraes/kj3moraes/README.md

 - 🔭 I’m currently working on my quantum cryptography and Jetbrains academy repositories.
 - 💻 My recent coding adventures are in :
-  * Java through Jetbrains Academy Java Developer Track
+  * Java GUI Programming through the Java Reference book by Herbert Schildt.
-  * Quantum Cryptography through the edX course.
   * Modern Cryptography through Cryptohack and Cryptopals learning modules.
   * Sharpening my math and science skills through Brilliant.org
-- 🌱  I will be taking Coursera's Cryptography and Information Theory Specialization for Intermediate Learners by the Uniceristy of Colorado Boulder.
-I am very excited to study about these fields in more detail.
-- 👯 I’m looking to collaborate on building secure and reliable APIs.
+- 👯 I’m looking to collaborate on building quantum circuits in Qiskit and / or GUI programming with Swing.
 - 🤔 I’m looking for help with learning information theory and quantum information processing.

 ### Technologies and Tools :